rlajustin/rn-cf-boilerplate/docs/index.md

   - title: 🚀 Build from day one
     details: Jump straight into building features—no complicated infrastructure setup required.
 Security is built in from the start, so you can develop with confidence.
   - title: ⚡ Ready to scale
-    details: Fully functional out-of-the-box, but not tied down to specific service providers.
+    details: Fully functional out of the box, but not tied to specific service providers.
 Options to upgrade or self-host depending on your budget and scaling needs.
   - title: 🔧 Simple developer experience
     details: |
       Understandable by entry-level developers.<br>